apigee/trireme/README.md

 On Java 6, the filesystem implementation falls back to using only the APIs supported in this version of Java, which means that many things like symbolic links are not supported, and support for "chmod" and the like is not exactly the same as in standard Node.js.
-On Java 7, Noderunner is able to use additional features and the filesystem support is much more complete.
+On Java 7, Trireme is able to use additional features and the filesystem support is much more complete.

 ### OS

-Again, Noderunner runs on top of the JVM, which presents an operating-system abstraction.
+Again, Trireme runs on top of the JVM, which presents an operating-system abstraction.
 Things that Node.js programs can do like set up signal handlers and the like are not supported.

 ## How Fast is It?

 Rhino on the JVM is much slower than V8.
 (In some benchmarks it is 50 times slower.)
-However, Node.js programs take advantage of a lot of native code, especially when HTTP and TLS are used, so Noderunner generally fares much better.
+However, Node.js programs take advantage of a lot of native code, especially when HTTP and TLS are used, so Trireme generally fares much better.

 In general, we have seen simple HTTP benchmarks run at about one-half the speed of the same programs on standard Node.js.
 Some things are slower than that, and others are faster -- it all depends, as it does with all benchmarks.

-We would love to be able to use a faster JavaScript implementation, which would speed up all of Noderunner.
+We would love to be able to use a faster JavaScript implementation, which would speed up all of Trireme.
-However, for many programs, Noderunner on Rhino will be just fine, and the ability to embed Noderunner inside another container is especially helpful.
+However, for many programs, Trireme on Rhino will be just fine, and the ability to embed Trireme inside another container is especially helpful.

 ## What Are the Dependencies?

-Since Noderunner is supposed to be highly embeddable, we try to minimize the dependencies.
+Since Trireme is supposed to be highly embeddable, we try to minimize the dependencies.

 ### Rhino.